Philanthropy: We Give Back

-Months ago when the COVID-19 crisis struck, we quickly stepped up to help Georgians across our state.
+When the COVID-19 crisis struck in early 2020, we quickly stepped up to help Georgians across our state.
 We were one of the very first law firms to donate to causes we believed in.
 Early on, we made significant financial contributions to:

 - the Atlanta Community Food Bank so that families wouldn’t go without eating;